Skip to content

 rust

-use gpui_component::table::{Table, TableDelegate, Column, ColumnSort, ColumnFixed, TableEvent};
+use gpui_component::table::{Table, TableState, TableDelegate, Column, ColumnSort, ColumnFixed, TableEvent};

 Usage